VirajTilekar/Amazon-Clone/README.md

+# Amazon Clone
-A clone of amazon.com created using HTML and CSS!
+### A clone of amazon.com created using HTML and CSS!